 I love discovering and sharing DIY beauty tips, especially all-natural solutions that you can easily make at home.

-Let's look at the nutrients found in lemon and see how they interact with your skin:
+Let's look at the nutrients found in lemons and see how they interact with your skin.

 |Nutrient||Benefits for Skin|

 Helps treat acne and pimples.
 Shrinks and tightens pores.
 Brightens dull skin.
 Helps reduce the visibility of dark spots, acne scars, blemishes, and freckles.
 Evens out skin discolorations.
 Slows the appearance of fine lines and fights wrinkles.
 Speeds up the production of new cells.
 Lightens skin tone.
 Scours off dead cells on skin's surface and within pores.

 Hydrates and moisturizes.
 Soothes and heals dry skin.